 Energy Management Services

-Corporate Carbon Footprint
+What is a Corporate Carbon Footprint

-Every emission that is directly or indirectly part of the process of doing business is included in calculating a corporation’s carbon footprint.
+Every emission source that is directly or indirectly part of the process of doing business is included in calculating a corporation’s carbon footprint.
 Everything from energy consumption to supply chain greenhouse gas emissions are included, and while the scope of data needed to arrive at a calculated carbon footprint may seem daunting, there are services available to assist with determining your organization’s carbon footprint.
 A full analysis of your carbon footprint is an excellent tool for determining where to start making changes to reduce carbon emissions.

 10 Tips for Reducing the Carbon Footprint of Your Business